2022 at University College Birmingham

 The My Healthy Advantage app is available to download and register on iOS (via the App Store) and Android (via Google Play).
 To register and gain access, you will require the following MHA ID Code: MHA145988

 For other help outside of University College Birmingham, you can call the mental health support line offered by Birmingham and Solihull NHS Trust.
-The helpline is available on 0121 262 3555 and is open 7 days a week, from 9am to 11pm.
+The helpline is available on 0121 262 3555 or 0800 915 9292 and is open 24 hours a day, 7 days a week.
+For more details, visit the Trust’s website.

 Further support is also available through Student Minds, the UK’s student mental health charity.